 On June 1, 2015, the statuary transition period for the complete switchover to the new criteria of the Hazardous Substances Ordinance (GefStoffV) according to CLP Regulation expired.
-Now the new classification and labeling system has taken effect and must be correctly applied to the occupational management of hazardous materials.
-Since 2012, the IT service and software provider DATEV eG has been maintaining its working and hazardous materials using Quentic, the web-based software for Health & Safety, Environmental management (HSE) and Sustainability, and thus succeeded in switching to the new regulations with ease.
+Now the new classification and labeling system has taken effect and must be correctly applied to the occupational management of hazardous chemicals.
+Since 2012, the IT service and software provider DATEV eG has been maintaining its working and hazardous chemicals using Quentic, the web-based software for Health & Safety, Environmental management (HSE) and Sustainability, and thus succeeded in switching to the new regulations with ease.

 Photographs provided by DATEV eG.

 With their high quality solutions for tax accountants, public accountants and lawyers, DATEV eG is improving the business processes of 2.5 million companies, municipalities, clubs and institutions.
 Founded in 1966 and based in Nuremberg, the cooperative employs more than 6,000 people and is one of the largest software houses and information service providers in Europe.

 Right from its founding, DATEV eG has focused on sustainability at all levels.
 This includes all operational processes, from production in the printing and shipping center, to facility and building services to cleaning services.
 These require the use of various hazardous chemicals.
 When the new Hazardous Substances Ordinance (GefStoffV) took effect in 2010, DATEV was faced with the monumental task of adapting the entire hazardous chemicals management system to the European CLP Regulation.